-This chapter reflects on a single theme: God’s protection of the righteous.
+Psalm 91 discusses a single theme: God’s protection of the righteous.
 Their trust in God is like a shield, deflecting all types of dangers.

 “For You, God, are my refuge.
 You placed your dwelling on high.”
 (Psalm 81:9)

-The man followed the Maggid’s advice and travelled to Rabbi Zusha.
+The man followed the Maggid’s advice and traveled to Rabbi Zusha.
 The tzaddik received him warmly and invited him into his home.
-As soon as the guest entered the house, it became obvious that the family was extremely poor.
-The furnishings were simple and bare, there was little food to eat, and the family members were beset with various afflictions and illnesses.
+As soon as the guest entered the house, it became obvious that the family was living in an extreme impoverished state.
+The furnishings were simple and bare, and there was little food to eat.
+In addition, the family members were beset with various afflictions and illnesses.

-By virtue of the fact that you recognize that God alone is your true refuge, you have ‘placed your dwelling on high.’
-All of your dwelling, all of your life, all of your essence, is ‘on high.’
-You have raised yourself above and beyond all types of suffering and misfortune; they cannot harm you.
+By virtue of your recognition that God alone is your true refuge, you have “placed your dwelling on high.”
+All of your dwelling, all of your lives, all of your essence, is “on high.”
+You have raised yourselves above and beyond all types of suffering and misfortune; and they cannot harm you.

 (Adapted from Olat Re’iyah vol. II, p.
-86.)
+76.)